AP US Government Practice Test: Political Participation

 elections in which the winner of the popular vote lost the electoral college.

 The correct answer is (A).
-Critical elections signify a major realignment of how voters vote.
+Realignment elections signify a major realignment of how voters vote.
 In the cases above, the Federalist party ceased to win national elections after 1800.
 The Whig Party was destroyed by the election of 1860, and African Americans switched from voting Republican to Democratic in the election of 1932, an alignment that last until today.
-The Democratic party did not exist in 1800, so answer (B) cannot be correct.
-The Republicans won in 1860 but lost in 1932, so answer (C) is incorrect.
-In none of the three elections did the winner of the popular vote lose the electoral college, so answer (D) is wrong.

 Which of the following Constitutional amendments did NOT expand the right to vote?